kchenhyd/DA-HEF/README.md

 2. The workflow is adapted to the supercomputers at [National Energy Research Scientific Computing Center (NERSC)](http://www.nersc.gov/).

-# Chen et al., WRR, 2022,
-The simulation results and data are in the share driver (https://drive.google.com/drive/folders/1MdMTE50r0xNP1FIuZEkCuhuiMg8UoBIQ?usp=sharing)
+The simulation results and data of Chen et al., WRR, 2022 are in the share driver (https://drive.google.com/drive/folders/1MdMTE50r0xNP1FIuZEkCuhuiMg8UoBIQ?usp=sharing)